asmitarawat/NetReco/README.md

-## 🎬 NetReco — Time-Aware Netflix Recommendation System
+## 🎬 NetReco — Netflix Content Analytics and Recommendation Insights

 A data-driven, explainable recommendation system that balances user taste with content freshness using real Netflix metadata.